Which fire extinguisher is right for your Michigan home

 - Sweep the spray back and forth at the base or source of the fire.

-Home fire extinguisher along with maintained smoke detectors are important components of your home’s fire defense system.
+Home fire extinguisher along with smoke detectors are important components of your home’s protection.
 Make sure all are working correctly and maintain according to manufacturers’ instructions.